Kingxukai/linux/Documentation/userspace-api/media/dvb/fe-get-property.rst

    -  No properties are changed, and statistics aren't reset.

-   -  This call only requires read-only access to the device.
+   -  This call only requires read-only access to the woke device.

 Return Value
 ============

 On success 0 is returned.

-On error -1 is returned, and the ``errno`` variable is set appropriately.
+On error -1 is returned, and the woke ``errno`` variable is set appropriately.

 Generic error codes are described at the